 Individual characteristics such as motivations and beliefs, personalities, perceived support, and demographic variables all can impact the effectiveness of an intervention (Lyubomirsky & Layous, 2013).
 For example, an extrovert may gain more positive emotion from a social activity, whereas an introvert may benefit more from a self-reflection exercise (Lyubomirsky, Tkach, & Sheldon, 2004).
 It is also important to consider cultural differences present in the school and design interventions and activities in a way that benefits each student.
 Many countries have different definitions about what it means to be happy or well.
 One study found that Eastern countries focus more on group happiness and wellbeing, whereas Western cultures tend to focus on the individual (Uchida, Norasakkunkit & Kitayama, 2004).“Definitional differences that exist between cultures can have overarching effects on design, and success, of particular positive interventions” (Pedrotti, 2014, p.406).
+Layous and colleagues(2013) found that students in the United States significantly benefited from a gratitude activity, whereas a gratitude intervention actually decreased wellbeing in students in South Korea.
+Because of cultural differences, doing an acts of kindness intervention was more beneficial to wellbeing in South Korean students than doing a gratitude activity, yet the reverse was true among students in the United States (Layous et al., 2013).
 Having a group discussion with your class or staff members regarding happiness and wellbeing may help you better understand the differing perspectives of the group towards the subject.

 Dr. Stefanie K. Johnson, who has extensively researched organizational diversity and inclusion, in a recent interview, provided a few actionable steps leaders can take to promote diversity within their organization (Williams, 2021).
 First, she recommends embracing the fact that we are going to make mistakes, but not letting that stop us from continually working to improve inclusivity within our workplaces.
 Second, to promote diversity, we must recognize differences and see those differences as value that can be added.
 One way to do this is to make recognizing different perspectives the goal of staff meetings.
 Specifically, Johnson recommends sending out questions to be discussed in the meeting in advance, and then compiling various staff responses to be shared in the meeting, placing a particular emphasis on different opinions and unique responses.
 By doing this, leaders can create more equality in meetings between the participation of men and women, new and experienced employees, and introverts and extroverts (Williams, 2021).
 As you discover the cultural and belief differences your school may have towards wellbeing, this will help you decide what activities will be most beneficial as you move forward.